concord-consortium/geocode/README.md

 The simulation is a simple tephra calculation function defined in `tephra2.ts`.
 This function will be improved, modified with the help of our volcanologist partners.

+### Data visualization

+We use D3.js to create graphs and charts representing data from simulations.
+D3 allows you to bind arbitrary data to the DOM, and then apply data-driven transformations to the document.
+Integrating D3 with React can be challenging since both want direct access to the DOM.
+To help with potential conflicts, we use ReactFauxDOM, a DOM-like data structure that can be mutated by D3 and then rendered to React elements.

 ### Developing new Blockly code blocks

 The Blockly configurations and blocks are specified in the GeoCode project in the following locations:
 * `src/blockly-blocks/blocks.js` Imports the files used for the custom blocks.
 Individual files are located in `src/blockly-blocks` (e.g., `src/blockly-blocks/block-add-town.js`, `src/blockly-blocks/block-add-volcano.js`, etc.).
 * `src/assets/blockly-authoring/code/basic-setup.xml` and `src/assets/blockly-authoring/code/nested-loops.xml` These are the two default programs that are loaded in the Blocks panel (which file is used depends on settings).